camunda/camunda-docs-manual/content/reference/bpmn20/events/message-events.md

 # Message Api

-As an embeddable process engine, the camunda engine is not concerned with the receiving part of the message.
+As an embeddable process engine, the Camunda engine is not concerned with the receiving part of the message.
 This would be environment dependent and entails platform-specific activities such as connecting to a JMS (Java Messaging Service) Queue/Topic or processing a Webservice or REST request.
 The reception of messages is therefore something you have to implement as part of the application or infrastructure into which the process engine is embedded.

 After you have received a message, you can choose whether you employ the engine's built-in correlation or explicitly deliver the message to start a new process instance or trigger a waiting execution.

-## Using the runtime service's correlation methods
+## Using the Runtime Service's Correlation Methods

 The engine offers a basic correlation mechanism that will either signal an execution waiting for a specific message or instantiate a process with a matching message start event.
 You can choose from these methods in the runtime service: